-COVID-19 Risk Template (List identifies COVID-19 as the hazard and outlines control measures required to deal with this risk)
+COVID-19 Risk Template (List identifies COVID-19 as the hazard and outlines infection prevention control measures required to deal with this risk)

-Hazards Is the hazard presen t?Y/N W ha t is th e ris k?
-Risk rating H=High M=Medi um L=Low Controls (When all controls are in place risk will be reduced) Is this control in place?
-Action/to do list/outstanding controls Risk rating applies to outstanding controls outlined in this column Person respons ible Signature and date when action complete d COVID-19 N Illness School Covid19 Response Plan in place in line with Department of Education guidance and the Return to Work Safely Protocol and public health advice Examples of Actions Follow public health guidance from HSE re hygiene and respiratory etiquette Complete School COVID-19 Policy Statement Return to Work Forms received and reviewed Undertake Induction Training Maintain log of staff, student and visitors Complete checklists as required: School Management How to deal with a suspected case Physical distancing requirements Other school specific checklist Name of staff member
+Hazards Is the hazard present?
+Y/N What is the risk?
+Risk rating H=High M=Medium L=Low Controls (When all controls are in place risk will be reduced) Is this control in place?
+Action/to do list/outstanding controls Risk rating applies to outstanding controls outlined in this column Person responsible Signature and date when action completed COVID-19 N Illness Н School Covid19 Response Plan in place in line with Department of Education guidance and the Return to Work Safely Protocol and public health advice Follow public health guidance from HSE re hygiene and respiratory etiquette Complete School COVID-19 Policy Statement Return to Work Forms received and reviewed Induction Training provided Contact log in place Complete checklists as required School Management How to deal with a suspected case Other school specific checklist Name of staff member

-If the re is or ne or r more Hi gh Risk (H) a ctions needed, th nen the ri sk of in ijury c ould be high and im mediate action shoul d be ta ken.
-I Medium n Risk (M) ac tions should be d ealt with a as soor n as po ossible.
-Low Risk (L) actions should I oe dealt with as s soor n as prac cticable.
-Risk A ssessn nent c arried o out by: • Date: ,
+If there is one or more High Risk (H) actions needed, then the risk of injury could be high and immediate action should be taken.
+Medium Risk (M) actions should be dealt with as soon as possible.
+Low Risk (L) actions should be dealt with as soon as practicable.